latchbio/latch/docs/source/tutorials/registry_import.md

 ![A preview of the sample sheet component on the workflow GUI](../assets/registry/samplesheet.png)

-When you click "Import from Registry", a new import modal will pop up.
+The "Import from Registry" button opens an import modal:

 ![A preview of the sample sheet component on the workflow GUI](../assets/registry/import.png)